ripoffkevin/ripoffkevin/README.md

 i will block you if you dont like me. its not all that hard to leave me alone if you dislike my stances on things.

 if i'm in jax pony, DO NOT TALK ABOUT TADC UNLESS I START!!!!!!!!! i will likely get uncomfortable otherwise!!!
 DO NOT CALL ME SHE OR HER AT ALL IN MY JAX PONY!!
-I DONT BELIEVE IN TRANSFEM JAX AND YOU SHOULDNT EITHER!!!
+I DONT BELIEVE IN TRANSFEM JAX AND YOU SHOULDNT EITHER!!! some of my stamps are partially joking stamps. if you think one is serious, just ask :D